-Course outcomes: At the end of the course the student will be able to :
+Course outcomes: After successfully completing the course, the students will be able :

-- 1. To solve ordinary differential equations using Laplace transform. - 2.
-Demonstrate the Fourier series to study the behaviour of periodic functions and their applications in system communications, digital signal processing and field theory. - 3.
-To use Fourier transforms to analyze problems involving continuous-time signals and to apply Z-Transform techniques to solve difference equations - 4.
-To solve mathematical models represented by initial or boundary value problems involving partial differential equations - 5.
-Determine the extremals of functionals using calculus of variations and solve problems arising in dynamics of rigid bodies and vibrational analysis.
+- To solve ordinary differential equations using Laplace transform. - Demonstrate the Fourier series to study the behaviour of periodic functions and their applications in system communications, digital signal processing and field theory. - > To use Fourier transforms to analyze problems involving continuous-time signals and to apply Z-Transform techniques to solve difference equations - > To solve mathematical models represented by initial or boundary value problems involving partial differential - Determine the extremals of functionals using calculus of variations and solve problems arising in dynamics of rigid bodies and vibrational analysis.